 What goes on during a writing consultation?

-- We can help with any part of the writing process from simply understanding the requirements and the prompt all the way to the complex stuff like style formatting and a works cited page.
+- We can help with any part of the writing process from simply understanding the requirements and the prompt all the way to the complex ideas like style formatting and a works cited page.

-- The consultant will (1) talk with you about the assignment and your concerns, (2) read what you have written (3) identify areas for improvement, and (4) suggest revision steps
+- The consultant will (1) talk with you about the assignment and your concerns, (2) read what you have written, (3) identify areas for improvement, and (4) suggest revision steps.

 What type of writing consultation should I choose?

 The IVCC Writing Center offers several consultation formats.
-Choose which works best for your class, your schedule, your learning style.
+Choose which works best for your class, your schedule, and your learning style.

 For brief questions about punctuation, grammar rules, and documentation, you can email the Writing Center at email@example.com.